Azure-Samples/azure-spring-apps-multi-region/docs/install-prod.md

 Once the domain has been verified, you can connect to your application through your custom domain name.

-In case you are using a self-signed certificate this extra step is not needed.
-You connect to your application using the DNS name of your Azure Front Door service.

 ## 6. Test your setup

 You can test your setup by going to your app through your custom domain in the browser.
 You should see the "Hurray~Your app is up and running!" page.